rubiefawn/remedy/docs/core.md

 - **Armor:** mastery with light, medium, or heavy armor allows the disregard of any prerequisites, such as a minimum Strength score, etc.

 - **Language:** mastery is not applicable to languages.

+- **Magic:** some spells and tricks might specify special rules for how to handle mastery with it.

 ## Triumph & Disaster